 There are 6 survival laws that all preppers need to know.
 We all know that there are an infinite number of ways to go about preparing… each and every person has their own needs and wants.
 There is no “single solution” that solves all your preparedness problems.

-But that being said, the 6 “Unbreakable Survival Laws” are key if you want to survive any crisis.
+But that being said, The 6 “Unbreakable Laws of Survival” are key if you want to survive any crisis.

 (Really, you should consider the survival laws guidelines to create your own plan.
-So, make them the framework of your survival strategy.)
+Consider them the framework of your survival strategy.)

 Learn these survival laws well, and put them to good use and in a crisis.
 You’ll have a much easier time than most.
 Before you start, check out this short video about survival laws below…

-6 “Unbreakable Survival Laws” Every Prepper Should Know Before SHTF
+The 6 “Unbreakable Laws of Survival” Every Prepper Should Know Before SHTF

 You never know when a survival situation will occur.
 It’s best to stay prepared at all times for the unknown to guarantee you and your family’s survival.
 You can’t spend every waking moment prepping and stocking, but you should prioritize these 6 survival laws.
 Check out this list of survival laws and keep reading for more information: